gammapy/gamma-cat/other_data_collections/README.md

-# other_cats
+# other_data_collections

-This folder contains other catalogs and data that we can use to cross-check our catalog a bit
+This folder contains other data collection that we can use to ingest or check against gamma-cat.